jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 ### 461A Financial statements for registered schemes and funds
 (1) This section applies to every manager of a registered scheme.
-(2) If the liabilities of the manager and the scheme are not limited to a particular group of assets (a separate fund), the manager must ensure that, within 4 months after the balance date of the manager, financial statements that comply with generally accepted accounting practice are—
+(2) If the liabilities of the manager and the scheme are not limited to a particular group of assets (a separate fund), the manager must ensure that, within 4 months after the balance date of the scheme, financial statements that comply with generally accepted accounting practice are—
   (a) completed in relation to the scheme and that balance date; and (b) dated and signed on behalf of the manager by 2 directors of the manager or, if the manager has only 1 director, by that director.
-(3) If the liabilities of the manager or the scheme are limited to a separate fund, the manager must ensure that, within 4 months after the balance date of the manager, financial statements that comply with generally accepted accounting practice are—
+(3) If the liabilities of the manager or the scheme are limited to a separate fund, the manager must ensure that, within 4 months after the balance date of the scheme, financial statements that comply with generally accepted accounting practice are—
   (a) completed in relation to the scheme and that balance date; and (b) completed in relation to the separate fund and that balance date; and (c) dated and signed on behalf of the manager by 2 directors of the manager or, if the manager has only 1 director, by that director.